bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I am with an award from the National Science Fund for Excellent Young Scholars (Overseas).

-I am actively recruiting Research Assistant, Research Fellow, Master and PhD students @ Zhejiang University & Monash University.
+I am actively recruiting Research Assistant, Research Fellow, Master and PhD students @ Zhejiang University.
 If you are interested in my lab, pls drop an email to bohan dot zhuang at gmail dot com

 I am actively pursuing collaborations with industry.